Internet DRAFT - draft-templin-aero

 accepts the message only if it satisfies the data origin

-authentication requirements specified in Section 4.4.4.
-Next, the
+authentication requirements specified in Section 6.4.4.
+The egress

-egress node ('D') validates the message according to the ICMPv6
+Next, the egress node ('D') validates the message according to the

-Redirect message validation rules in Section 8.1 of [RFC4861] with
+ICMPv6 Redirect message validation rules in Section 8.1 of [RFC4861]

-ICMP destination field that differs from the destination address of
+field that differs from the destination address of the packet header

 In the reference operational scenario, when the egress node ('D')

-receives a valid AERO Predirect message it creates a neighbor cache
+receives a valid AERO Predirect message it either creates or updates

-entry (if necessary) that stores the Target address of the message
+a neighbor cache entry that stores the Target address of the message

 (i.e., the link-local network-layer address of the ingress node